imbus/robotframework-libdoc2testbench/README.md

 ### Import in imbus TestBench
 First create a zip-file from a Robot Framework library via the `Libdoc2TestBench` command.
 Afterwards the generated zip-file can be imported via the `Import Project...` command in the Project Management view of the imbus TestBench:

 ![Import Project Demo](res/projectmanagement_view.gif)

-___
-In the Test Elements view you can now see and use your imported RF library as interactions:
+In the Test Elements view you can now see your imported RF library as different interactions and datatypes:

 ![Test Element View](res/test_element_view.png)

 <!-- ### Change log
 * 0.0.1
     * working first version -->